scriptPilot/dexie-mysql-sync/README.md

 Run `npm run dev`, open http://localhost:5173 and see how the task list is logged to the console.

-Open phpMyAdmin at http://localhost:8080, login with root:root and take a look how the data is synchronized.
+Open phpMyAdmin at http://localhost:8080, login with root:root and take a look how the data has been synchronized.

 The required properties `id`, `userId`, `$created`, `$updated`, `$deleted` and `$synchronized` are set and updated automatically, you do not need to modify them manually.
 By default, UUIDv4 is used for new ids.